 Even if you qualify for benefits, you should not expect them right away.
 You will only receive them on your sixth month of eligibility, meaning you are required to wait at least five months before they kick in.
 However, you do not have to wait any specific amount of time to apply.
 The sooner you are approved, the sooner you will receive benefits.

-Contact Us at Rutter Mills Today
+Contact Rutter Mills Social Security Disability Lawyers Today

 Unfortunately, not all claims for SSD are accepted.
 This is true even in some cases where a disability is severe.
-At Rutter Mills, we know the financial strain that a disability can bring.
+At Rutter Mills, we know the financial strain a disability can bring.
 To learn more about how we can help, schedule a free consultation with one of our Norfolk Social Security Disability lawyers right away.

 When you’ve been injured, you’ve got a lot at stake - but so does the insurance company.
 Walking into the court room with a serious lawyer makes all the difference.
 Watch our video to learn more about Rutter Mills.
 Your lawyer matters.